anyascii/anyascii/README.md

 For most characters in Unicode, Any-Ascii provides an ASCII-only replacement string.
 Text is converted character-by-character without considering the context.
-The mappings for each language are based on popular existing romanization schemes.
+The mappings for each script are based on popular existing romanization schemes.
 Symbolic characters are converted based on their meaning or appearance.
 All ASCII characters in the input are left unchanged, every other character is replaced with printable ASCII characters.